OpenSourceEconomics/epp_topics/src/epp_topics/scientific_computing/optimization_intro/screencast/slides.md

 - All are a bit different

-- We will use [estimagic](https://estimagic.readthedocs.io/) to access all of them with a unified interface
+- We will use [optimagic](https://optimagic.readthedocs.io/) to access all of them with a unified interface

-- Estimagic is developed by Open Source Economics in Bonn
+- Optimagic is developed by Open Source Economics in Bonn